yadavj795/ripple-assignment/README.md

 #### 1.How does your script work?.
 #### Answer:
+This script is using ripple python SDK to connect with ripple node.
+Once connected, we are calling rippled RPC.server_info() method to pull latest information on the current ledger.
+This result set then converted from dict to json object for further parsing, afterwards we are fetching ledger sequence number from json object and calculating current time along with that.
+We then storing this ledger seq number and corresponding timestamp in a levelDb data store, this leveldb store has seq field as a key and timestamp as an value.
+By doing this we will make sure that our dataset doesn't contain duplicates sequence number instead will only update the timestamp for the same key if it exist as RPC.server_info() method could return same sequence every time unless next ledger sequence is generated during poll time, these whole steps are happening inside method called get_server_info().
+Afterwards, we are pulling all the unique keys/values and loading into a flat file using method flat_file_writer().

+Method dict_mean() does all the metric calculation for min, max and avg ledger validation time taken, we are using python dictionary to store the last_close.converge_time_s field which has actually value of ledger closer time.
+We are dynamically storing all these info for each ledger and calculating min, max and avg metrics(using numpy).

 ### 2.How did you decide on your polling interval?
 ### Answer:

 ### 3.What do the results tell you?